Find Trade Colleges

 81% Freshmen Loans

-There are 223 students at Paul Mitchell the School Springfield in total, 222 are full-time undergraduates.
+There are 222 full-time undergraduates at Paul Mitchell the School Springfield, and 223 students altogether.
 The school has a student-to-faculty ratio of 21 to 1.

-81% of Paul Mitchell the School Springfield students take out loans to afford college costs.
+Approximately 81% of the students who attend this school take out loans.
 The typical student loan amount is $7,614 a year.
 Paul Mitchell the School Springfield has a 0.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Paul Mitchell the School Springfield is $21,880.